drufball/yosai/_drafts/complications.md

 It didn't budge.

 "Ohhhh.
 Right.
 Still locked."
 She didn't worry much.
 It was hard to be upset after such a nice meal.
 Besides, this was not the first time Denri had shifted into a locked room with no way out.
 Another opportunity would come along.
-And she still had her plan of throwing herself through the door frame.
+Besides, she still had her plan to throw herself through the door frame.

 Denri did a quick circuit of the room, looking for other doors or windows.
 Nothing.
 She walked back to the door and jammed a hairpin in the lock, twisting it back and forth until the thin metal broke.
 The door remained obstinately closed.
 Obvious ideas exhausted, Denri jumped up onto a food crate and sat with her chin resting on her hands as she stared at the door.
 "Hmmm..."

 Denri woke a couple hours later.
-She lay sprawled across the food crate, her left arm asleep beneath her body.
+She lay sprawled across the crate, her left arm asleep beneath her body.
 She sat up in a daze, wiping a stream of drool off her cheek.
 What was she doing again?

 "I swear I heard something coming from the storage room."
 The voice came attached to a pair of boots tromping down the hall.